top of page

 --------------------------------------------------------------------------------

-* There is a $40 fee to buy the recommended makeup kit.
-In past years we simply had make-up at the table for everyone to use communally, but the risk of cross-contamination has now become an issue.
-For the health of our campers we can no longer offer it that way.
+* There is a materials fee to buy the recommended makeup kit.
 The kit will contain all the necessary items to create both Auguste and Whiteface clown characters.
-There will be mirrors and containers of Q-tips and wet-wipes available for your use at the make-up table.
-Please know that we tried our best to put only the bare essentials in the kit and to keep it at wholesale cost.
-The kit we put together for you will be much cheaper than buying the same makeup separately in the Dealers Room.
+Please know that we tried our best to put only the bare essentials in the kit and to keep it at low cost.
+The kit we put together for you will be much cheaper than buying the same make-up separately in the dealer room.
+For the health of our campers, we do not offer and do not recommend communal use of makeup.
+There will be mirrors, containers of Q-tips, and wet wipes available for your use at the makeup table.

 You’ve explored the basics of clown make-up, character development, and costuming.
 Now, you’re ready to take the next step.
 But, how do you pull it all together into a performance?
 Where do you go?
 What do you do?
-Stacey will help you explore the next steps to becoming a successful clown.
+Sean & Earl will help you explore the next steps to becoming a successful hometown clown.
 Learn how to create your own comic props and routines, whether performing solo, with a partner, or with a group.
 Gain an understanding of various types of walk-around props and where you can find items you can use to develop your own personal gags and routines.
-Spend some time with Stacey to acquire information about some of the places and types of events where you can put your clown training and skills to use.
+Explore puppets and magic and how they can enhance your appearances.
+Spend some time with Sean & Earl acquiring information about places and types of events where you can put your clown training and skills to use.
 Top all of this off with the data you need to help you successfully book your performances and you’re on your way to successful, fun-filled entertainment experiences for both you and your audiences.

 Brittany Allen